natebarksdale/natebarksdale.github.io/src/content/blog/2008-08-16-never-mind-the-propaganda-lets-dance.md

 description: An exploration of the vibrant musical culture of Kinshasa and the phenomenon of libanga in Congolese music.
 emoji: 🎶
 tags:
+  - 🌍 Culture
-  - 🎤 music
+  - 🗳️ Politics
-  - 🕺 dance
+  - ❤️ Relationships
-  - 📣 propaganda
+  - ❤️ Kindness
 haiku: |
   Vibrant rhythms flow,
   Kinshasa's joy unfolds,